neicnordic/neic.no/_activities/nicest2.md

 ---
 ## NICEST-2

-NICEST - Nordic Collaboration on e-Infrastructures for Earth System Modeling.

 ### Background

-Strengthen the Nordic position within climate modeling

-Concretely:
+NICEST-2 - The second phase of the _Nordic Collaboration on e-Infrastructures for Earth System Modeling_ focused again on strengthening the Nordic position within climate modeling by leveraging, reinforcing and complementing ongoing initiatives.
+It builds on previous efforts within NICEST (a 3-year NeIC project as of 2017-01) and NordicESM (3-year NordForsk funded project from 2014-12).

+Concretely some planned activities include:
-* enhance the performance and optimize and homogenize workflows used, so climate models (like EC-EARTH and NorESM) can be run in an efficient way on future computing resources (like EuroHPC).
+1. enhance the performance and optimize and homogenize workflows used, so climate models (like EC-EARTH and NorESM) can be run in an efficient way on future computing resources (like EuroHPC).
-* widen the usage and expertise on evaluating Earth System Models and develop new diagnostic modules for the Nordic region within the ESMValTool
+2. widen the usage and expertise on evaluating Earth System Models and develop new diagnostic modules for the Nordic region within the ESMValTool
-* create a roadmap for FAIRification of Nordic climate model data
+3. create a roadmap for FAIRification of Nordic climate model data

 Precursors: